-- 20. There will be no improvement facilities available to Diploma students.
+- 20. There will be no improvement facilities available to BHM/BTM students.
 However, grace marks will be allowed as per University Rules. - 21.
-Lateral entry to II year of BHM/BTM Programme shall be applicable for candidates who have completed One Year diploma in F&B Service/ Housekeeping/ Food Production/ Front office or any other One Year Diploma offered in Hotel & Tourism Mgmt from MDU.
-In case of candidates from other recognized University/ Board/ Institutions the provision of lateral entry to II year shall be applicable only if the candidate has completed one year diploma programme in Hotel/ Tourism Management or related field after 10+2; and seventy percent syllabus should match with First year of BHM/BTM programme being offered by MDU. - 23.
+A candidate admitted as a regular student in BHM/BTM Programme would be eligible for transfer of his candidature to IHTM/ any affiliated institution/college of M D University running the above programme subject to availability of seats.
+However the migration can take place only in the beginning of II Year.
+No migration shall be applicable to candidates in first year and Final Year. - 22.
+Lateral entry to II year of BHM/BTM Programme shall be applicable for candidates who have completed One Year diploma in F&B Service/ Housekeeping/ Food Production/ Front office or any other One Year Diploma offered in Hotel & Tourism Mgmt by MDU.
+In case of candidates from other recognized University/ Board/ Institutions the provision of lateral entry to II year shall be applicable only if the candidate has completed one year diploma

+- programme in Hotel/ Tourism Management or related field after 10+2; and seventy percent syllabus should match with First year of BHM/BTM programme being offered by MDU. - 23.
 Any dispute arising on account of implementation of this ordinance shall be referred to a committee of three members to be appointed by the vice chancellor and its decision shall be final and binding on all.
 The procedure and rules for this Programme, implementation shall be a binding on the college/ institutes, which will be framed and approved by the University from time to time. - 24.
 Nothing in this Ordinance shall deem to debar the University from amending the Ordinance and the same shall be applicable to all the students whether old or new. - 25.
 Any other provision not contained in the above shall be governed by the rules and regulations framed by the University from time to time.